azutoolkit/schema/README.md

-# Contracts
+# Schemas

-Contracts come to solve a simple problem.
-Sometimes we would like to have type-safe guarantee params when parsing HTTP parameters or Hash(String, String) for a request moreover; Contracts are to resolve precisely this problem with the added benefit of performing business rules validation to have the params adhere to a `"business contract"`.
+Schemas come to solve a simple problem.
+Sometimes we would like to have type-safe guarantee params when parsing HTTP parameters or Hash(String, String) for a request moreover; Schemas are to resolve precisely this problem with the added benefit of performing business rules validation to have the params adhere to a `"business schema"`.

-Contracts are beneficial, in my opinion, ideal, for when defining web services APIs
+Schemas are beneficial, in my opinion, ideal, for when defining web services APIs

 ## Installation